AhmedElgaidi/aprender-espanol/mis-notas.md

 - Ah, yo no tenia idea de esta problema. || Ah, I had no idea about that problem.
 - Cuando era joven, ella era conductora de autobús. || When I was young, she was a bus driver.
 - Me llevé el teclado de tu computadora porque lo quiero reparar.
 Más tarde te lo doy. || I took your computer keyboard because i wanted to repair it.
 Later, I'll give it to you.
+- Quiero los detalles de la charla. || I want the details of the chat.
+- Mi papá me compró un estuche nuevo. || My dad bought me a new case.
+- ¿Cuántos niveles tiene este curso? || How many levels does this course have?
+- Cuándo nos los prestaste? || When did you lend them to us?
+- por que no me lo prestas? || Why don't you lend it to me?
+- ¿No ves las diferencias? || Don't you see the differences?
+- ¿Qué consejo vas a darme? || what advice are you going to give me?
 -